jflowers1974/rPiPaperWallets/README.md

 # rPiPaperWallets
-A setup script for a raspberry pi paper wallet machine
+A setup script for a raspberry pi paper wallet machine.

+Last UPDATE:  April 24 2017

 # Motivation